This section details the pipe/duct calculations and how each result is determined.

 .
 For example, in a residential system, not all fixtures will be used simultaneously; diversification accounts for this by applying a factor that reduces total calculated demand.

-Loading/Fixture Units of Fixtures and Nodes
+Loading/Fixture Units of Fixtures and Nodes: Each connected

 has an assigned loading or fixture unit value, representing its contribution to peak flow based on expected usage.This unit is assigned to each